Autism Spectrum Support/Asperger's Syndrome Support

 Trinity College Dublin, like many other third level institutions, has seen a rise in the number of students with disabilities accessing the university.
 In particular, one of the greatest demographic increases has been among students with Asperger’s Syndrome (AS).Over the past five years the number of students with AS utilising supports from the Disability Service has increased six-fold, and Trinity College now has the highest number of students with AS in Ireland.

-The Trinity College Disability Service, in collaboration with Occupational Therapy Support, has developed a suite of resources and supports for students with AS which aims to support the student at all stages of their academic journey, from first day to graduation and into professional employment.
+The Trinity College Disability Service has developed a suite of resources and supports for students with AS, which aim to support the student at all stages of their academic journey, from first day, to graduation, and into professional employment.

-This website is divided into different sections, relating to each stage in the college journey: whether that is thinking about college and making the transition from secondary to third level; progressing through college as an undergraduate or post-graduate student; or advancing from college into employment.
+This website is divided into different sections, relating to each stage in the university journey: whether that is thinking about university and making the transition from secondary to third level; progressing through university as an undergraduate or post-graduate student; or advancing from university into employment.
 In addition, it hosts information and advice for parents, teachers and staff who may be supporting individuals with AS: